UnifiedPush/specifications/specifications/android.md

 The distributor MUST send this action to the registered application if:
 * the token is already registered for another application
-* the registration can not be processed (for instance when the distributor is not connected to its provider server)
+* the registration can not be processed (for instance when the distributor is not connected to its server)
 * a requested feature is not supported by the distributor

 The action MUST contain the following extra: